akiyamalab/cycpeptmp/README.md

 ## Dataset
 - The original cyclic peptide structure (SMILES) and experimentally determined membrane permeability (_LogPexp_) used in this study (`CycPeptMPDB_Peptide_All.csv`) were all sourced from [**CycPeptMPDB**](http://cycpeptmpdb.com/).
   - Li J., Yanagisawa K., Sugita M., Fujie T., Ohue M., and Akiyama Y. [CycPeptMPDB: A Comprehensive Database of Membrane Permeability of Cyclic Peptides](https://pubs.acs.org/doi/10.1021/acs.jcim.2c01573), _Journal of Chemical Information and Modeling_, **63**(7): 2240–2250, 2023.
-- Selected PAMPA datasets used in this research are summarized in `all_data.csv`.
+- Selected PAMPA datasets used in this research are summarized in `hogehoge.csv`.

 ## Code